Only a 20 minute drive from Aviemore, Loch Garten Osprey Centre offers the chance to get close to some of Scotland's most amazing wildlife.

-The Osprey Centre is open daily, 10 am–6 pm from April to the end of August.
-Last entry to the centre is at 5pm.
-During spring, the centre is also open daily for Caper-watch (to see capercaillies) from 5.30 am to 8 am.
-Whilst the Osprey Centre is closed out of season, the wider reserve is open all year round.
+The Osprey Centre is open daily, 10 am–6 pm from April to first Sunday of September.
+Last entry is 5pm.
+The wider Abernethy reserve is open all year.

-Osprey Centre: adults £5, concessions £3, under 16s £2.
-Family ticket £10 (up to two adults and four children).
-RSPB and Wildlife Explorer members: free.
-Caper-watch: free event..
+Adults £5, concession £3, under 16s £2, family (up to two adults and four children) £10.
+RSPB and Wildlife Explorer members: free, free to YoungScot card holders 2018.

 Information for dog owners:

-We welcome responsible dog walkers to the reserve.
-During the ground-nesting bird breeding season (1 April to 15 August) please keep your dog close to you, preferably on a lead.
-When walking in the forest there are risks of disturbance to capercaillie and their young.
+This nature reserve is an important place for wildlife.
+We welcome responsible dog walkers to the reserve, in line with the Scottish Outdoor Access Code.
+During the ground-nesting bird breeding season (1 April to 15 August) and when walking in the forest or by the loch there is risk of disturbance to wildlife including capercaillie and their young.
 We therefore ask you to keep your dog on a lead at all times in these areas.
 Please note that dogs are not permitted in the Osprey Centre, except guide dogs.

 Osprey nest microphones provide help for those with a hearing impairment.
 Staff assistance is also available to provide descriptions of the CCTV pictures.